-By default, the AudioRedirectionV4 value is set to False.
-If you haven't changed the default value, the following known limitations are present:
+If you set the AudioRedirectionV4 value to False, the following known limitations are present:

-- On a VDA running on Windows Server 2016, you can't change the audio device selection in a session.
+• On a VDA running on Windows Server 2016, you can't change the audio device selection in a session.
 The selection is set to the default audio input and output only.
-This limitation is resolved when you set the AudioRedirectionV4 value to True. - Audio device redirection isn't supported with Bluetooth audio devices.
+This limitation is resolved when you set the AudioRedirectionV4 value to True.

+- Audio device redirection isn't supported with Bluetooth audio devices.
 This limitation is resolved when you set the AudioRedirectionV4 value to True. - You can change the default audio device only on Windows 10, Windows 7, and Windows 8 operating systems.
 On Windows Server operating systems, such as Windows Server 2012, 2016, and 2019, you can't change the default audio device.
 This issue is because of a limitation in the Microsoft remote desktop session. - Audio device redirection isn't supported with HDMI audio devices.
 This limitation is resolved when you set the AudioRedirectionV4 value to True.
 However, the Citrix Workspace app might display HDMI audio devices that aren't connected in a session.